Philip, Hereditary Prince of Yugoslavia: Early life and education

-Prince Philip was born in 15 January 1982 in Vienna, Virginia, as the second son and second child of the last Crown Prince of the former Kingdom of Yugoslavia, Alexander, and his first wife, Princess Maria da Gloria of Orléans-Braganza, the eldest daughter of Pedro Gastão of Orléans-Braganza, a claimant to the defunct Brazilian throne, and Princess Maria de la Esperanza of Bourbon-Two Sicilies (1914–2005), a maternal aunt of King Juan Carlos I of Spain.
+Prince Philip was born on 15 January 1982 in Vienna, Virginia, as the second son and second child of the last Crown Prince of the former Kingdom of Yugoslavia, Alexander, and his first wife, Princess Maria da Gloria of Orléans-Braganza, the eldest daughter of Pedro Gastão of Orléans-Braganza, a claimant to the defunct Brazilian throne, and Princess Maria de la Esperanza of Bourbon-Two Sicilies (1914–2005), a maternal aunt of King Juan Carlos I of Spain.
 Philip is the fraternal twin of Alexander.
 His godparents are Queen Sofía of Spain, King Constantine II of Greece (both first cousins of his paternal grandmother), and Princess Anne, Duchess of Calabria (first cousin of his mother).
 Besides the twin brother, he has an older brother, Peter (b.
 1980).
 Philip lived in Virginia until 1984.
 In 1982, he and his twin brother were baptized by Lavrentije, Serbian Orthodox Bishop of Western Europe, at a castle in Villamanrique de la Condesa, near Seville, Spain.

 Philip's parents divorced in 1985.
 After the divorce, his father remarried Katherine Clairy Batis later that year, while his mother remarried Ignacio, Duke of Segorbe, member of the House of Medinaceli, later that year.
 Philip has two younger half-sisters through his mother, Sol María de la Blanca Medina y Orléans-Braganza, 54th Countess of Ampurias (b.
 1986) and Ana Luna Medina y Orléans-Braganza, 17th Countess of Ricla (b.
 1988).

 Together with his twin brother, Philip was educated in London and Canterbury.
 In June 2000, Philip completed sixth form at The King's School, Canterbury, obtaining three A levels and ten GCSEs.
 He was awarded a BA from University College London after his university studies.
 In 2003–04, he joined a student exchange program at a university in Madrid.
 Also, he finished École hôtelière de Lausanne in Switzerland.

 In 1991, Philip, with his father and brothers, briefly visited Belgrade, Yugoslavia.
 In February 2001, the Parliament of FR Yugoslavia passed legislation conferring citizenship on members of the Karađorđević family, making Philip eligible for Yugoslav citizenship.
 In July 2001, his father and step-mother moved to Belgrade, Serbia, FR Yugoslavia.
 After the dissolution of FR Yugoslavia (later renamed Serbia and Montenegro), Philip obtained citizenship of Serbia.